mrossinek/cobib/src/cobib/man/cobib-note.1.md

     Deletes the associated note.

 The default location for notes is in the same folder as the `config.database.file` using the entry's _LABEL_ as the filename and `config.commands.note.default_filetype` as the filetype.
-Of course, a custom path can be stored in the `note` field, too, but if it is outside the database's folder, the *cobib-git(7)* integration will not track the note file.
+Of course, a custom path can be stored in the `notes` field, too, but if it is outside the database's folder, the *cobib-git(7)* integration will not track the note file.

 ## EXAMPLES